Although many healthy lifestyle programs state, ‘it’s not a diet’, the belief that being overweight is unhealthy remains.

 - I need to do my 60-minute exercise session no matter how tired I am, make that 90 minutes if I’ve eaten too much

-- I need to fill up on or a piece of fruit at the start of every so that I don’t eat too much
+- I need to fill up on a piece of fruit at the start of every meal so that I don’t eat too much

-Excerpt from the book Joyful Eating (Section: The it’s not a diet, diet).
+Excerpt from my book Joyful Eating (Section: The it’s not a diet, diet).

 Download the FREE Chapter: Debunk the Diet Myth